Page last updated and information correct as of 14/10/22

 (3) £144 million of discretionary funding for local authorities to support households not eligible for the council tax rebate.

 (4) Gedling pensioners already receiving winter fuel allowance will also receive an extra £300 in November / December 2022.

-(5) Gedling household on means-tested benefits will receive an extra £650 cost of living payment - All those who live in Gedling and are in receipt of Universal Credit, Jobseekers Allowance, Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit and Pension Credit are eligible.
+(5) Gedling households on means-tested benefits will receive an extra £650 cost of living payment - All those who live in Gedling and are in receipt of Universal Credit, Jobseekers Allowance, Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit and Pension Credit are eligible.
 This one-off cash payment of £650 will be paid out from the DWP in two separate instalments, with the first due from July 2022 and the second in the Autumn.
-Payments from HRC for those on Tax Credits will follow one month later.
+Payments from HMRC for those on Tax Credits will follow one month later.

 (6) A £150 disability cost of living payment will be paid to Gedling residents who are in receipt of disability benefits - including Personal Independence Payments, Disability Living Allowance, and Attendance Allowance.
 This one-off cash payment worth £150 will be paid out from the DWP in September 2022.

 On 8 September, the Prime Minister, the Rt Hon Liz Truss MP, announced the introduction of the Energy Price Guarantee (EPG), which will give people certainty with their bills.
 It will apply from 1 October 2022 and will discount the unit cost for gas and electricity use.
 A typical household will pay no more than £2,500 per year for each of the next two years, saving around £1,000 a year.
 This is in addition to the £400 Energy Bill Support Scheme.
 The guarantee also includes the temporary suspension of green levies.